numaproj/numaflow-python/examples/function/asyncio-reduce/README.md

 webservers, database connection libraries, distributed task queues, etc. It is often a perfect fit for IO-bound and high-level structured network code.

-We focus on writing UDFs in Python by using numaflow-python sdk and `asyncio` library.
+We focus on writing UDFs in Python using `numaflow-python` sdk and `asyncio` library.

 ### Scenario 1 - Using Async functions
 In the file [async_exec.py](async_exec.py), we have covered an example of a UDF for making HTTP requests in an async